 Google Cloud Platform offers a helpful guide for loading data into BigQuery.
 You can use the

 The key is to build your script in such a way that it can also identify incremental updates to your data.
-If you can identify some fields that auto increment, you could use them to give your script the ability to recognize new data.
-Lastly, set your script up as a cron job or continuous loop to keep pulling down new data as it appears.
+If you can identify some fields that auto-increment, you could use them to give your script the ability to recognize new data.
+You can then set your script up as a cron job or continuous loop to keep pulling down new data as it appears.

 Other data warehouse options